ap-gautham/Binary-WDs/README.md

 This list is put together with the help of references in [SIMBAD](http://simbad.cds.unistra.fr/simbad/) database, implemented by astroquery in Python.
 The list may not be exhaustive.

+Based on this we find that currently there are 225 DWD binaries and 84 DWD binary candidates.
+Of these, 79 are ELMs.

 | Number of DWD binaries | List of binaries | Title | Year | DOI | Notes |
 |----|----|-----|-----|-----|----|
 | 8+2* | -- |Radial velocity measurements of white dwarfs.|2000|[10.1046/j.1365-8711.2000.03840.x](https://doi.org/10.1046/j.1365-8711.2000.03840.x)| 6 Older confirmed binaries, 2 new confirmed binaries, 2 new candidates |